Bernardo-MG/symbaroum-dev-docs/model/character.md

 Depending on the context they will be handled in different ways, in some cases the object will generate them, while in others they will just be stored.

-### Secondary values

-* Toughness = Strong (minimum 10)
-* Pain Treshold = Strong/2 (rounded up)
-* Defense = Quick - Armor Impending value
-* Corruption Treshold = Resolute/2

-Defense may be modified by more things than the armor, for example the robust trait.
-For this it is better using this formula:

-* Defense = Quick - Defense Reduction

-### Attribute modifiers

-* 10 = 0
-* Each point below 10 increases the modifier by 1 against the character
-* Each point above 10 increases the modifier by -1 for the character

-For example, an attribute at 5 gives a modifier of +5 (in favour of the PCs), while the same attribute at 13 gives a modifier of -3 (against the PCs).

-Note that these are meant to be for NPCs, and so they indicate which value should be added to the PC attribute being rolled.

 ## Limits

 Attributes have a minimum value of 5, and a maximum value of 15.
 Of course this is applied only when creating characters through a template.